Mikaela Åhlin-Kottulinsky: Volkswagen Scirocco R Cup

-She raced in the series for three seasons, and in 2014 she became the first woman in history to win a race in a Volkswagen-supported championship.
+Åhlin-Kottulinsky raced in the series for three seasons, and in 2014 she became the first woman in history to win a race in a Volkswagen-supported championship.
 At the end of 2014, Volkswagen decided to end their one-make cup racing series, with Audi Sport taking their place and launching the Audi Sport TT Cup.
 165 drivers applied for the series, and 18 drivers where chosen to compete in the cup, with Åhlin-Kottulinsky being one of them.
 Her best result in 2015 was a third place at the Norisring, with two fastest laps set during the course of the season.
 From 2016 until her switch to the STCC, she raced in the German ADAC GT Masters series, competing in an Audi R8 LMS.

 STCC TCR Scandinavia Touring Car Championship

-In 2017, she joined the STCC, driving for PWR Racing - Junior Team in an Audi RS 3 LMS, even though the rest of her team competed with SEAT León TCRs, as she was under an Audi contract as part of the Audi Sport racing academy.
+In 2017, Åhlin-Kottulinsky joined the STCC, driving for PWR Racing - Junior Team in an Audi RS 3 LMS, even though the rest of her team competed with SEAT León TCRs, as she was under an Audi contract as part of the Audi Sport racing academy.

-In 2018, in her second season in the STCC, she became the first female racing driver in Swedish touring car history to win a race, taking victory in the second heat at Karlskoga in August until all cars of the PWR Racing team were excluded later that evening following a protest from their rivals, who claimed they were running with non-regulation exhausts.
+In 2018, in her second season in the STCC, Åhlin-Kottulinsky became the first female racing driver in Swedish touring car history to win a race, taking victory in the second heat at Karlskoga in August until all cars of the PWR Racing team were excluded later that evening following a protest from their rivals, who claimed they were running with non-regulation exhausts.
 The team appealed the exclusion and won their case a month later, with Åhlin-Kottulinsky's victory reinstated.

 Åhlin-Kottulinsky re-signed with PWR Racing for the 2019 TCR Scandinavia Touring Car Championship, a replacement series for the STCC following the organisers' bankruptcy over the winter.
 She made history again as she claimed the first pole position for a female driver at the opening round of the season at Knutstorp, going on to win the first race of the season, claiming her second career victory in Swedish touring cars.
 She went on to finish the season sixth in the drivers' championship standings, taking a further four podium finishes over the course of the season.

-For 2020, she again re-signed with PWR Racing to compete in the STCC TCR Scandinavia season, racing the brand new Cupra Leon Competición.
-She finished the season 9th with 2 podiums.
+For 2020, Åhlin-Kottulinsky again re-signed with PWR Racing to compete in the STCC TCR Scandinavia season, racing the brand new Cupra Leon Competición.
+She finished the season ninth with two podiums.

-In 2021, she finished 2nd in the standings to her teammate Robert Dahlgren, again driving the PWR Racing Cupra León Competición.
+In 2021, Åhlin-Kottulinsky finished second in the standings to her teammate Robert Dahlgren, again driving the PWR Racing Cupra León Competición.

-In 2022, after announcing her Extreme E contract with Rosberg X Racing she confirmed that she will not be racing in with PWR, but may pursue other racing program opportunities, as she wants to "race more than the five Extreme E events" she currently has.
+In 2022, after announcing her Extreme E contract with Rosberg X Racing, Åhlin-Kottulinsky confirmed that she would not be racing in with PWR, but may pursue other racing program opportunities, as she wants to "race more than the five Extreme E events" she currently has.